This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 Domain constraints

-Domain constraints limit what kind of data you can store in the table.
+These limit the kind of data you can store in the table.
 For example, each column has a

 type, such as INT, VARCHAR, and DATE, so the database will prevent you from inserting data of the